andrewratliff/andrewratliff.github.io/_posts/2020-05-09-between-the-world-and-me.md

 other race, much of the violence against black people stems from the same history of racism.

-Mr. Coates warns his son that black people are not afforded the same tolerance as white people when they make mistakes - whether those mistakes are real or imagined.
+Mr. Coates warns his son that black people do not receive the same tolerance as white people when they make mistakes - whether those mistakes are real or imagined.
 He writes, “...the price of error is higher for you than it is for your countrymen...our errors always cost us more” (pp. 95-96).
 Mr. Coates cites